 Best Money Market Accounts

-CIT Bank: We start with the very new CIT Bank Money Market account.
+We start with the very new CIT Bank Money Market account.
 It’s a little different and more restrictive than most money market accounts.
 But it still packs a big punch.
-Starting May 24th, 2018, the CIT Money Market account offers a 1.85% APY, which is far and away the best of any savings or MMA on the market today.
+Starting March 13th, the CIT Money Market account offers a 1.75% APY, which is far and away the best of any savings or MMA on the market today.

 But I did say it’s a little restrictive.
 Currently, there is no debit card associated with the account (although they are coming in the future).
 Also, there is no check writing available (and it will not become available).
 To access your funds, you can send an electronic transfer to another bank or send a wire transfer.
 You can also use PeoplePay to send money to anyone with a bank account or PayPal account or request a check through the mail.